 Right next door (about 4 miles to the east), you’ll find White Rock Lake Park and its accompanying Arboretum and Botanical Garden.
 Residents can also easily access the Tenison Park Golf Course.
 The stunning Dallas Country Club sits snug against the southern border of the neighborhood.

 Schools in University Park

 University Park’s public schools are not only among the best in the DFW metroplex, they’re among the best in the state of Texas.
 Families in University Park are eligible to attend Highland Park Independent School District schools.
 And many consider the local high school, Highland Park High School, to be the best available in the DFW metroplex.

 Homes in University Park

 University Park housing is dominated by charming single-family homes.
 Homes don’t come cheap in this coveted neighborhood.
-The median home price in University Park is a whopping $1,346,500.
+The median home price in University Park pushes over $2 million.

 Once home to George W. Bush and his wife, this elite neighborhood is full of aged oak trees, gorgeous homes, large lots, great private schools, and a homey ambiance.

 Preston Hollow has been a popular spot for families and young professionals for decades.
 And it sits just six miles north of downtown Dallas.
 It’s a great spot for those who want quieter streets, close access to the city, and a gorgeous place to call home.

 While Preston Hollow might sound fancy and exclusive, it’s actually a very welcoming destination for new residents and visitors.
 The neighborhood features some of the most trendy restaurants and family-friendly eateries in the city, like the award-winning Mercury and popular Royal China.